Design of generalized fractional order gradient descent method: Preliminaries

 Similarly, when case 3 is convergent, the final value can be calculated by ${}_{c}^{{\rm{C}}}\mathscr{D}_x^\alpha f(x)=0$, which leads to

 This just coincides with the blue dotted line.

-To sum up, fractional extreme points are different from the actual extreme point, since the fractional derivative of $f(x)$ depends on the variable $x$ and is also connected with the order $\alpha$ and the initial instant $c$.
-It is not easy to ensure ${}_{c}^{{\rm{RL}}}\mathscr{D}_x^\alpha f(x)=0$ and ${}_{c}^{{\rm{C}}}\mathscr{D}_x^\alpha f(x)=0$ at the actual extreme point.
+From the previous discussion and additional simulation, it can be observed that fractional order gradient method does not always converge.
+Once it is convergent, the resulting extreme point is called the fractional extreme point.
+In general, such a fractional extreme point is different from the real extreme point.
+Because of the nonlocality, the fractional derivative of $f(x)$ depends on the variable $x$ and is also connected with the gradient order $\alpha$, the lower integral terminal $c$ and initial search point $x_0$.
+Thus, it is not easy to ensure ${}_{c}^{{\rm{RL}}}\mathscr{D}_x^\alpha f(x)=0$ and ${}_{c}^{{\rm{C}}}\mathscr{D}_x^\alpha f(x)=0$ at the real extreme point $x^*$.
+Now, the main reason can be summarized as follows. \begin{enumerate}[i)] \item There are different definitions for fractional derivatives. \item Fractional derivatives have nonlocality while the classical derivative has locality \item The gradient order $\alpha$ may affect the convergence result. \item The lower integral terminal $c$ may affect the convergence result. \item The initial search point $x_0$ may affect the convergence result. \end{enumerate}

 Without loss of generality, consider $f(x)=a(x-x^*)^2+f_m$, $a>0$, $x^*\in\mathbb{R}$, $f_m\in\mathbb{R}$ and then similar conclusions can be drawn.
 If $\alpha\in(0,1)$ and $c\neq x^*$, then case 2 may not converge.
 Even if it is convergent, it will never converge to $x^*$.
 Besides, case 3 will never converge to $x^*$ either.
-This kind of convergence problem inevitably will, to some extent, cause performance deterioration when using fractional gradient method in some practical applications.
+This kind of convergence problem inevitably will, to some extent, cause performance deterioration when using fractional order gradient method in some practical applications.
 Therefore, it is necessary to deal with the convergence problem mentioned above.